Doctxing/hackw/README.md

 for usage.

-the part of the algorithm can't be made public !!!
+the part of the algorithm already made public and rewrite using golang !!!